crcn/mesh.js.org/src/common/components/body/docs/md/database-adapters.md

-Mesh doesn't have any base classes, utilities, or other abstractions to help you create specific adapters, so you'll need to follow a few patterns to ensure that whatever adapter you write is pretty interchangeable, and interoperable with other plugins. <br />
+Mesh doesn't have any base classes, utilities, or other abstractions to help you create specific adapters, so you'll need to follow a few patterns to ensure that whatever adapter you write are interchangeable, and interoperable with other plugins. <br />

-Before you begin writing adapters, be sure to install the `test suite` associated with them.
-For database adapters specifically, you can do so by running: `npm install mesh-store-test-cases`. <br />
+Before you begin writing adapters, install the `test suite` associated with them.
+For database adapters specifically, that command is: `npm install mesh-store-test-cases`. <br />

-Below are a few operations you'll need to implement.
+Below are a few operations you'll need to implement for database adapters.

 #### insert

 Inserts one or many items in a collection.
-Here are some cases that need to work:
+Here are a few cases that need to work:

 <Example runnable="false">
   ```javascript